jhb300/beta-vae-demo/README.md

 <br>
 There are two ways to use this:

-1. <b>Jupyter Notebook:</b> Run all cells in the `demo.ipynb` notebook and start by setting a certain number using the first slider.
+1. <b>Jupyter Notebook:</b> Run all cells in the `demo.ipynb` notebook and start by setting the first slider.

 2. <b>Streamlit App:</b> Run the streamlit app using the following command:
    ```bash